openfaas/docs/docs/openfaas-cloud/self-hosted/troubleshoot.md

 kubectl edit -n openfaas-fn deploy/git-tar
 ```

-Look the the `custom_templates` environment variable and append your template.
+Look after the `custom_templates` environment variable and append your template.

 You can specify multiple git repositories, just use commas to separate each.
 Do not use any spaces.